Current Course Offerings

 Professor Selcke

 This course examines the challenges and successes of emerging logistics hubs like Miami, Santo Domingo, San Juan, and Havana.
 Intersections between supply chain management, trade policies, and remittances, both material and cultural.
+Available for credit in the Business minor.
 [3] (CORE D, E) (LE: SBS)